-Loans Schedule days overdue One payment interest and principal 30 or more days principal and interest One maturity payment and periodical payments of interest 90 or more days interest, or 30 or more days in principal Parcial periodical payment of principal and interest 90 or more days in principal or interest
+Schedule days

+Loans overdue

+One payment interest 30 or more days

+and principal principal and interest

+One maturity payment 90 or more days

+and periodical interest, or 30 or more

+payments of interest days in principal

+Parcial periodical 90 or more days in

+payment of principal principal or interest

+and interest

-- 4. The immediate payment documents referred to in criterion B-1 "Cash and cash equivalents" will be reported as a stage 3 credit risk portfolio when no payment is received according to the term established in the aforementioned Criterion B-1. - 5.
-The amortizations of loans that the entity has acquired from INFONAVIT or FOVISSSTE, according to the REA or ROA payment methods, as well as the payments to loans granted to individuals intended for remodeling or improving the home without commercial speculation purpose that are backed by savings from the borrower's housing sub-account, were not paid in full under the originally agreed terms and are 90 days or more past due.
+- 4. The immediate payment documents referred to in criterion B-1 "Cash and cash equivalents" will be reported as a stage 3 credit risk portfolio when no payment is received according to the term established in the mentioned above Criterion B-1. - 5.
+The amortizations of loans that the entity has acquired from INFONAVIT or FOVISSSTE, according to the SAR or OAR payment methods, as well as the payments to loans granted to individuals intended for remodeling or improving the home without commercial speculation purpose that are backed by savings from the borrower's housing sub-account, were not paid in full under the originally agreed terms and are 90 days or more past due.